jordandeklerk/moderndid/docs/source/api/index.rst

 .. _api-importing:

-Importing from pyDiD
+Importing from didpy
 ====================

-The recommended way to use pyDiD functions is the following:
+The recommended way to use didpy functions is the following:

 .. code-block:: python

-   import pydid
+   import didpy
-   result = pydid.drdid_imp_panel(...)
+   result = didpy.drdid_imp_panel(...)

 Main estimation functions
 =========================